Regnal years of English and British monarchs

-The regnal years of English and British monarchs are the official regnal years of the monarchs of the Kingdom of England from 1066 to May 1707, the Kingdom of Great Britain from May 1707 to January 1801, and the United Kingdom since January 1801.
-The regnal calendar ("nth year of the reign of King X", abbreviated to "n X", etc.) continues to be utilised in many official British government and legal documents of historical interest, notably parliamentary statutes prior to 1963, and prior to 1867 in the case law collected in the year books, nominative reporters, and digests, and in the reports republished in the English Reports and Revised Reports.
+Regnal years ("nth year of the reign of King X", abbreviated to "n X", etc.) are utilised in many official British government and legal documents of historical interest, notably parliamentary statutes prior to 1963, and prior to 1867 in the case law collected in the year books, nominative reporters, and digests, and in the reports republished in the English Reports and Revised Reports.

 Overview

 For centuries, English official public documents have been dated according to the regnal years of the ruling monarch.
 Traditionally, parliamentary statutes are referenced by regnal year, e.g. the Occasional Conformity Act 1711 is officially referenced as "10 Ann. c.
 6" (read as "the sixth chapter of the statute of the parliamentary session that sat in the 10th year of the reign of Queen Anne").

 Regnal years are calculated from the official date (year, month and day) of a monarch's accession.
 For example, King George III acceded on 25 October 1760.
 That marks the beginning of his first regnal year.
 His second regnal year starts on 25 October 1761, his third regnal year on 25 October 1762, and so on.
 When a monarch dies, abdicates or is deposed, the regnal year comes to an end (whether the full year has run its course or not).
 A new regnal year begins from a new date, with a new monarch.

 As different monarchs begin their reigns at different times, the exact month and day when a regnal year begins varies across reigns.
 For example, Elizabeth I's regnal year starts on 17 November, James I's on 24 March, Charles I's on 27 March, and so on.

 The table below gives the dates of the regnal years for Kings of England (and subsequently Great Britain), from 1066 to the present day.
 These are official de jure dates, and may or may not coincide with whether a particular king had de facto power or not at that time.
-For example, as the Commonwealth era was suppressed in the official record, the regnal years of Charles II are measured from 30 January 1649 (the day his father Charles I was executed); as a result, when Charles II actually became king, on 29 May 1660, he was already in his 12th regnal year.
-(For the de facto tabulation of English rulers, see any conventional list of English monarchs.)
+For example, as the Commonwealth era was suppressed in the official record, the regnal years of Charles II are measured from 30 January 1649 (the day his father Charles I was executed); as a result, when Charles II actually became king, on 29 May 1660, he was already in his 12th regnal year (For the de facto tabulation of English rulers, see any conventional list of English monarchs).

 Regnal years on the table below are recorded only for Kings of England (and subsequently Great Britain, and later the United Kingdom).
 These are not regnal years of Kings of Scotland nor Ireland, which have their own regnal dates.